Energeia for Teens

 Giving a voice to Long Island high school students ages 14-19 with 20-30 participants actively engaged each year, Energeia for Teens combines group discussion, skill-building exercises, and community service-learning experiences.
 It builds citizenship, promotes character development, enhances critical thinking and problem-solving capacity, and fosters respect among students of diverse backgrounds.

 By participating in an initiative hosted by a college, high school students are better prepared for college life.
 As teens learn about local challenges and are active in the development of solutions, they become change agents in their schools and neighborhoods.
 It is important that youth embrace Long Island and positively contribute to their communities as they continue in leadership roles throughout their adult lives.
 Energeia for Teens also provides an opportunity for students to make new friends from across Long Island.

-A program orientation will be held on Friday, October 24, 2014, from 6:30 p.m. - 8 p.m. and meetings will be scheduled once or twice a month on Friday evenings throughout the 2014-2015 school year.
-The year concludes with student presentations of their community service projects and a celebratory end-of-the-year dinner.
+A program orientation for interested students and their families will be held on Friday, October 24, 2014 from 6:30 - 8 p.m.
+Meetings are scheduled once or twice a month on Friday evenings throughout the 2014-2015 school year.
+See meeting schedule.

 Meetings are held at the Molloy Suffolk Center, 7180 Republic Airport, off of Rte.
 110 in East Farmingdale 11735.